ansys/pymapdl/doc/source/contribution_and_api/unit_testing.rst

 Coverage example
 ----------------

-Let's show with an example how the coverage works.
-Let's suppose that we have the following library:
+To show how the coverage works, assume that you have this library:

 **My awesome library**